rhel-labs/instruqt/idm-workshop/05-sudo/assignment.md

 sudo id
 ```
 <pre class="file" style="white-space: pre-wrap; font-family:monospace;">
-Sorry, user bob is not allowed to execute '/bin/id' as root on
+Sorry, user bob is not allowed to execute '/bin/id' as root on...
 </pre>

 > NOTE: The solution for ***Exercise 5.2.1*** command line example is below.